arfan/DesignPattern/README.md

 object is used to encapsulate all information needed to perform an action or trigger an event at a later time.
 This information includes the method name, the object that owns the method and values for the method parameters.

+## Adapter Pattern

+In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.